My sleeping bag is hands down my most treasured piece of camping gear.

 It’s designed for people who find regular-sized sleeping bags too small or constricting, and from that perspective, it does an admirable job.

-Best Budget Option: Coleman Palmetto Cool Weather Bag
+Best Budget Option: Coleman Palmetto Cool Weather Sleeping Bag

 If you got a tight budget, then you don’t want to be buying different sleeping bags for different seasons.